zeroasiccorp/logik/docs/source/logik_demo.rst

 Each block RAM (BRAM) consists 8KB of single-port SRAM, organized as 2K 32-bit words.
 The 8KB of SRAM can be used to emulate 4KB of simple dual-port SRAM with one write port, one read port, and one common clock.
 It may also be used to emulate 1K 64-bit words when configured as single-port RAM.

 Both single-port and dual-port operation support configurable bit widths and address depth.
-Technology mapping during synthesis automatically maps RAMs of size > 8KB into multiple block RAM instances and selects one of the operating modes listed in the table below for the BRAM to operate in.
+Technology mapping during synthesis automatically maps RAMs of size > 8KB into multiple block RAM instances and selects one of the operating modes.
 Each operating mode is delineated by a unique instance type in the synthesized netlist and specifies single-port or dual port, the effective word count, and the bits per word for the BRAM when in that mode.

+The table below enumerates the BRAM operating modes, and the netlist macro names corresponding to each mode.

 +------------------+--------+-----------+----------------------+
 | Port Type        | #Words | Bits/Word | Synthesis Macro Name |